"Knowing When You Don't Know": A Multilingual Relevance Assessment Dataset for Robust Retrieval-Augmented Generation: Abstract

 \section{Abstract}

-Retrieval-augmented generation (RAG) grounds large language model (LLM) output by leveraging external knowledge sources to reduce factual hallucinations.
-However, prior works lack a comprehensive evaluation of different language families, making it challenging to evaluate LLM robustness against errors in external retrieved knowledge.
-To overcome this, we establish~\nomiracl, a human-annotated dataset for evaluating LLM robustness in RAG across 18 typologically diverse languages. \nomiracl includes both a non-relevant and a relevant subset.
-Queries in the non-relevant subset contain passages manually judged as non-relevant or noisy, whereas queries in the relevant subset include at least a single judged relevant passage.
-We measure LLM robustness using two metrics: (i) \textit{hallucination rate}, measuring model tendency to hallucinate an answer, when the answer is not present in passages in the non-relevant subset, and (ii) \textit{error rate}, measuring model inaccuracy to recognize relevant passages in the relevant subset.
-We build a GPT-4 baseline which achieves a 33.2\% hallucination rate on the non-relevant and a 14.9\% error rate on the relevant subset on average.
-Our evaluation reveals that GPT-4 hallucinates frequently in high-resource languages, such as French or English.
-This work highlights an important avenue for future research to improve LLM robustness to learn how to better reject non-relevant information in RAG.\footnote{\nomiracl dataset and the GPT-4 baseline are available at: \href{https://github.com/project-miracl/nomiracl}{https://github.com/project-miracl/nomiracl}}
+Retrieval-Augmented Generation (RAG) grounds Large Language Model (LLM) output by leveraging external knowledge sources to reduce factual hallucinations.
+However, prior work lacks a comprehensive evaluation of different language families, making it challenging to evaluate LLM robustness against errors in external retrieved knowledge.
+To overcome this, we establish~\textbf{\nomiracl}, a human-annotated dataset for evaluating LLM robustness in RAG across 18 typologically diverse languages. \nomiracl includes both a non-relevant and a relevant subset.
+Queries in the non-relevant subset contain passages judged as non-relevant, whereas queries in the relevant subset include at least a single judged relevant passage.
+We measure relevance assessment using: (i) \textit{hallucination rate}, measuring model tendency to hallucinate, when the answer is not present in passages in the non-relevant subset, and (ii) \textit{error rate}, measuring model inaccuracy to recognize relevant passages in the relevant subset.
+In our work, we observe that most models struggle to balance the two capacities.
+Models such as LLAMA-2 and Orca-2 achieve over 88\% hallucination rate on the non-relevant subset.
+Mistral and LLAMA-3 hallucinate less but can achieve up to a 74.9\% error rate on the relevant subset.
+Overall, GPT-4 is observed to provide the best tradeoff on both subsets, highlighting future work necessary to improve LLM robustness. \nomiracl dataset and evaluation code are available at: \href{https://github.com/project-miracl/nomiracl}{https://github.com/project-miracl/nomiracl}.